CCS is a concept that continues to raise many questions. The most frequently asked are answered below.

 Like other new technologies, CCS also develops as described above.
 Scientists and industry says that research has taught us a lot about CCS, and they agree that the next step is now to build large-scale CCS demonstration plants.

 There will probably be several of CCS demonstration plants in operation by 2015.
-Some demonstration plants might even be in operation a year or two earlier.

 There are many planned CCS Demonstration plants, and it is difficult to predict which of them that will be commissioned first.